 Graduation is held annually in the Spring.
-Students must complete an Application for Graduation, available from the Student Care Coordinator, during the Fall Semester of the academic year in which the student anticipates graduation.
+Students must complete an Application for Graduation, available from the Director of Student Services, during the Fall Semester of the academic year in which the student anticipates graduation.
 Students who have submitted an Application for Graduation will be provided information on academic regalia and graduation events.
 All degrees are granted by vote of the Board of Trustees upon recommendation by the faculty.